The start of summer often brings with it spells of hot, dry weather – BBQs were out in force as Britain braced itself for a summer of sun.

 The Association of British Insurers reported a significant increase in subsidence claims following a dry spell in 2003.
 This is because, as the temperature heats up, the ground becomes dry and contributes to increased movement in the earth beneath some properties.
 Soils with a high clay content can be particularly affected.
-It looked like 2010 could follow the same pattern.

-Although things have now taken a distinctly wetter turn, it’s still worth noting how to spot the signs of subsidence.
+Even when the weather takes a distinctly wetter turn, it’s still worth noting how to spot the signs of subsidence.

 Subsidence is defined as a downward movement of the earth under the property.
 Over time, this movement can cause structural damage which can be expensive to put right.
 Here are some warning signs to look out for: